Mistrymm7/eth-denver-do-or-daont/README.md

 <br/><br/>

 # Trust Score Calculations
+The priority of each metrics is based on interviews and a survey we conducted with different DAO members.
+But since we still know that our defined trust score is quite subjective, we also allow user the option to set their own preferences.
+After updating the preferences, the trust score then gets calculated based on those changed priorities.

 ## Governance - 30 points

-Question to answer: Are there regular proposals and do members actively vote on them?
+**Question to answer:** Are there regular proposals and do members actively vote on them?

 ### Avg. amount of completed proposals per month (last 6 months)
 15 points = 3 or more